 Although you can use your cable or satellite high definition personal video recorder (PVR) to record high definition (HD) content, you can’t transfer it to a computer to watch it or burn it to disc.

 Currently, there are no Bluray High Definition recorders, like DVD recorders, available in the USA.
 It is possible with a computer to record live high definition TV shows, movies, and sports.
-What source you are recording from will decide what equipment you will need.
+What source you are recording from will decide what equipment you will need just like we do it in CCTV recordings.

 OTA: Over the Air HD Recording